Job Title: Adaptive Sports Program Coordinator

 New England Disabled Sports is a chapter of Disabled Sports USA, and is governed by a Board of Directors, comprised of business leaders from all walks of life with a passion for adaptive sports and unparalleled commitment to the organization.

 Over 200 talented and dedicated volunteers support our mission and deliver excellent quality instruction and enjoyment to our students.
 Our volunteers also serve by managing our major fundraisers, donating time and talents to operational support, planning, and outreach.
+For more information please visit New England Disabled Sports.

 - Directly responsible for adhering to the mission of New England Disabled Sports (NEDS): Through sports, to change lives affected by disabilities.